 2. Build them up.

-This may sound counter intuitive, but it’s important to understand that humility always comes from a position of belief, strength, and self-assurance.
+It’s important to understand that humility always comes from a position of belief, strength, and self-assurance.

 3. Encourage and help them to be the very best they can be—no matter what they do.

-Humility works best when your child has actually achieved something!
+Humility works best when your child has actually achieved something.
 Help your child achieve with confidence.

 4. Make sure they understand where their real value comes from.